LaunchCode-Education-Archived/csharp-web-development/src/chapters/auth/scaffolding.rst

       The option for ``defaultUI`` means that we have no need to have these files in the solution and so we won't have the ability to customize them.

 #.
 Once we run this series of commands, we will have successfully scaffolded Identity code onto our existing project.

+.. admonition:: Note

+   If you do not see any new scaffolding, try using the command ``dotnet restore``.
+This will restore our NuGet packages manually as opposed to them automatically restoring.

 ``DbContext``
 ^^^^^^^^^^^^^